 Parts of a Computer:

 A personal computer is not a single component, but it consists of different parts.
-Following are the basic parts of a computer.
+The following are the basic parts of a computer.
 It is generally referred to as the hardware.

 - CPU (Central Processing Unit): this is the main component of a computer.
 It is also known as the brain of the computer.
 All the programs (list of instructions) are executed in this part.